wpbindt/wpbindt.github.io/_posts/2024-01-21-red-code-blue-code-honesty.markdown

 {% endhighlight %}
 Here, `<$>` is syntactic sugar for functorial application, and `>>=` is the bind operation.
 The algorithm function is still a pure function, despite the input and output functions being wrapped in the `IO`-monad.

-## Drawback: the terrible Hidden Fourth Rule which Forbids us From Running Blue in Red
+## Drawback: you cannot run expensive blue code in red code, but nothing prevents you from doing so
 One incontrovertible drawback that `async/await` style programming has is the following footgun.
 Nothing in the model logically prevents you from running expensive *synchronous* code inside *asynchronous* code.
 To give a trivial example:
 {% highlight python %}
 async def my_async_function():